U8NWXD/oppia-wiki/Get-help.md

 **System Information**
 - OS: (Be specific Ex: Ubuntu 20.04 or Ubuntu 20.04 VM on MacOS 11.2.1)

+**Steps followed**

+// If you encountered this error while following instructions, provide a link to the instructions and specify which step failed.
+Otherwise, list what steps caused the error.
+These should be detailed enough for someone else to follow them.

 **Error log**

 //paste error log here